Both Mum and Daughter call Lime Tree Village homeCopy link

 The Richards’ say that Lime Tree Village’s central UK location, in Dunchurch near Rugby, is a blessing thanks to its close proximity to major road networks and railway lines.
 “The M1, M6 and M45 are all on our doorstep and London is just an hour away on the train, which is very convenient when we want to make trips,” said Val.

 The Richards are very happy but their story doesn’t end there.
-Recently Val’s mother, Maureen Abbott (88), followed them to Lime Tree Village.
-They are now neighbours and live as part of the same community!
+At 88 years old, Val’s mother, Maureen Abbott then followed them to Lime Tree Village!

 “I lived in Leamington Spa for more than 50 years,” said Maureen.
-“However, just over a year ago I lost my husband, Val’s stepfather, and it became difficult for me to be there on my own.
+“However, when I lost my husband, Val’s stepfather, it became difficult for me to be there on my own.
 I struggled to maintain the house, keep it clean and look after the garden.
 I had looked at developments locally but was not impressed.
 Inspiration came – Lime Tree Village!
 I decided that’s where I wanted to be!”

 Maureen had visited her daughter at Lime Tree Village many times and knew she would be very happy there.
 She was familiar with the community and already knew quite a few people there, so the transition was made easier.